passlab/omptrace/README.md

     export PATH=/opt/llvm/llvm-ompt-install/bin:$PATH
     export LD_LIBRARY_PATH=/opt/llvm/llvm-ompt-install/lib:$LD_LIBRARY_PATH

+ If you want to build the LLVM runtime with the OpenMP support, please use the following cmake command:

+    cmake -G "Unix Makefiles" -DLIBOMP_OMPT_SUPPORT=TRUE -DLIBOMP_REX_SUPPORT=TRUE -DCMAKE_INSTALL_PREFIX=/opt/llvm/llvm-ompt-install

 Then, go to tests folder, and "make" to generate the matrix multiplication binary Execute the code ./mmomp which will output lots of callback output we set in the callback.h file.